 Understand the risks

 Every form of investment comes with different levels of risk.
 While you need some risks to earn some returns, you should fully understand what kind of risks are involved.
 Read the contract thoroughly or consult an independent financial adviser.
+If you need financial advice, you can contact my financial adviser and mention my blog “My Life In Germany” to get a free consultation.

 Diversify your investment